londonwebstandards/sotb-six/src/pages/speakers/seren-davies.md

   name: Seren Davies
   twitter: ninjanails
   picture: ninjanails_400x400.jpg
   bio: Seren is a Software Engineer at Elsevier.
-In-between working and promoting accessibility she can can be found doing the occasional bit of nail art.
+In between working and promoting accessibility she can can be found doing the occasional bit of nail art.
 lastmod: 2017-08-16
 private: false
 layout: speaker.hbs